pvbangalore/Fall2021-CS481-mpi-examples/README.md

 `nonblocking.c` - uses nonblocking send and receive functions to implement a simple broadcast

+`myscatter.c` - uses nonblocking send and receive functions to implement a simple gather operation

 ## Instructions for compiling and running the programs
 Here are few important steps that you MUST follow in order to compile and run MPI programs on the DMC Cluster.